iobik/apred-docs/source/docs/getting-started.md

 ## Introduction {#introduction}
-APRED provides information on counties that may qualify to receive disaster supplemental funding based on Disaster Declarations from FEMA.
-The platform also provides information on the disaster profile of counties including reports on their disaster resilience levels, business vulnerability index, and storm history.
+The APRED platform provides information on the disaster profile of counties across the United States including reports on their disaster resilience levels, business vulnerability index, and storm history.

-In this tutorial, you'll learn how to navigate the three sections of APRED: __[FEMA Disaster Declarations](#fema-disaster-declarations), [Disaster Resilience](#disaster-resilience), and [EDA Supplemental Awards](#eda-supplemental-awards)__.Let's begin by navigating to the FEMA Diaster Declaration section of the tool.
+In this tutorial, you'll learn how to navigate the three sections of APRED: __[FEMA Disaster Declarations](#fema-disaster-declarations), [Disaster Resilience](#disaster-resilience), and [EDA Supplemental Awards](#eda-supplemental-awards)__.
+Let's begin by navigating to the FEMA Disaster Declaration section of the tool.

 ![APRED Map Controls](/assets/images/docs/getting-started/map-controls.png)
 *This image is from the [APRED app](https://ctil.iu.edu/projects/apred/#/)*

-## FEMA Disaster Declarations Section {#fema-disaster-declarations}
+## FEMA Disaster Declaration Section {#fema-disaster-declarations}

 #### Selecting by Disaster Type
 To visually explore the geographic spread of different types of disaster, you can use the date range feature to select dates and use the checkmark box to select disaster types.